 On the back of the cutting board I place a very thin piece of scrap wood to prevent tear out when drilling.
-I’ve known for a long time that this works, but I’ve never put it to the test with such a thin piece of wood.
+This is something I’ve known for a long time that this works.
+However, I’ve never put it to the test with such a thin piece of wood.
 This is actually thinner than a paint stick.
 So, keep that in mind when you want to drill good clean holes.

 I drilled through the drill guides on the jig.

 This is the back.
 Notice the tear out on the thin scrap wood, and how clean the holes are on the back of the cutting board.
 Voila!